Speras T1 flashlight review

 You are not alone.
 Speras Lighting is a new player in the world of flashlights.
 Their lineup is currently very small, with only 5 flashlights.
 With the T1 being the farthest throwing flashlight.
 The other 4; Speras M1, E1, E1PRO, and E1T are all tactical flashlights.
 And to be honest, the T1 is a great throw at fame!
 Speras lighting did their homework!

-Instead of going with popular CREE LEDs they researched and used the Osram CSLPM1.TG LED instead.
-That is currently one of the best "throw LEDs" in the world.
-It's a bit bigger than the CSLNM1.TG, which is 1mm2 (1 square mm), while the CSLPM1.TG is 2 square mm.
-The latter having a higher output.
+Instead of using the popular CREE LEDs they researched a bit and used the Osram CSLPM1.TG LED instead.
+That is currently one of the best “throw LEDs” in the world.
+It’s a bit bigger than the CSLNM1.TG, which is 1mm2 (1 square mm), while the CSLPM1.TG is 2 square mm.
+The latter has a higher output.

 It’s going to be a pencil beam for sure, and we are excited to test it!

 The packaging is pretty good.
 Much better than some other well-established brands.

 - The Speras T1 flashlight

 |Beam intensity||422,500 cd|

 |Battery config.||2*18650 / 4*CR123A|

 |Blinkies||SOS + Strobe|

 |Review date||December 2019|